Distributionally robust monopoly pricing: Switching from low to high prices in volatile markets: Proofs of robust pricing with two and three prices

 since $p^*_{l}(\usigma) \geq 0$.
 Hence, $R_1(p^*_l(\usigma))$ is non-increasing in $\usigma$, so that $\usigma^*$ is the unique value of $\usigma$ that satisfies $R_1(p^*_l(\usigma)) = R_2(p^*_m(\beta))$, which proves the claim. \end{customproof}

-One important conclusion from Proposition~\ref{theorem_s} is that pricing becomes risk-insensitive when the upper bound on variance is sufficiently large; see Figure~\ref{figmain1}.
-However, this will change drastically when the seller has better or more precise variance information.
+One important conclusion from Proposition~\ref{theorem_s} is that pricing becomes risk-insensitive when the upper bound on standard deviation is sufficiently large; see Figure~\ref{figmain1}.
+However, this will change drastically when the seller has better or more precise standard deviation information.